-Perhaps no other director has made an impact on a global scale as the first woman to win the Academy Award, the Director’s Guild Award, the BAFTA, and the Critic’s Choice Award for directing as KATHRYN BIGELOW.
-As one of Hollywood’s most innovative filmmakers, Ms. Bigelow has distinguished herself not only as a pioneer of gender, but as evidenced by her latest film, ZERO DARK THIRTY, she has further cemented her stature as one of the world’s most fearless filmmakers.
-Ms. Bigelow’s groundbreaking and highly acclaimed body of work have indeed shattered previous notions of the “fairer gender” in both technique and the handling of subject matters in the art of filmmaking.
-In January of 2013, Ms. Bigelow was once again honored with nominations from the Producer’s Guild, the Director’s Guild, and the Academy Awards for ZERO DARK THIRTY.
+Perhaps no other director has made an impact on a global scale as the first woman to win the Academy Award, the Director’s Guild Award, the BAFTA, and the Critic’s Choice Award for directing as Kathryn Bigelow.
+As one of Hollywood’s most innovative filmmakers, Bigelow has distinguished herself not only as a pioneer of gender, but as evidenced by her latest film, Zero Dark Thirty, she has further cemented her stature as one of the world’s most fearless filmmakers.
+Bigelow’s groundbreaking and highly acclaimed body of work have indeed shattered previous notions of the “fairer gender” in both technique and the handling of subject matters in the art of filmmaking.
+In January of 2013, Bigelow was once again honored with nominations from the Producer’s Guild, the Director’s Guild, and the Academy Awards for Zero Dark Thirty.

 On the release of K-19: The Widowmaker, The New York Times declared Bigelow “one of the most gifted…directors working in movies today.”
-Starring Harrison Ford, Liam Neeson and Peter Saarsgard, it was one of the more critically well-received films of the summer of 2002.
-The film tells the true story of a heroic Soviet naval crew who risked their lives to prevent a near nuclear disaster aboard their submarine.
+Starring Harrison Ford, Liam Neeson and Peter Saarsgard, the film tells the true story of a heroic Soviet naval crew who risked their lives to prevent a near nuclear disaster aboard their submarine.
 Critics praised Bigelow as “an expert technician who never steps wrong” (Roger Ebert).